ChRe777/TheGoodOnes/README.md

-# TheGoodOnes
+# The Good Ones

 A collection of the good ones.

 A try to collect the good stuff I found over the years.

 I believe that good product could not be mass product.